Camellia Plants

 Evergreen Camellia plants for gifts and occasions

-Camellias are a British garden favourite.
-Blooming in from autumn through the late winter and into the spring, often when little else is flowering, it makes them a symbol of hope, renewal and beauty in colder months.
+Originally from the far east, Camellias are a British garden favourite and have been loved by UK gardeners for hundreds of years.
+Blooming from autumn through the late winter and into the spring, often when little else is flowering, it makes them a symbol of hope, renewal and beauty in colder months.
 Ideal gifts for patios, borders, and terraces, these outdoor shrubs are prized for their glossy evergreen foliage and wow factor blooms in reds, whites, pinks and creams.

-Choose from early flowering Camellia sasanqua varieties or classic Camellia japonicas.
-Plus, new and trending varieties such as Camellia Ackerman and Camellia Transnokoensis.
-We even stock Tea Plants - part of the Camellia sinensis which make fun gifts for tea lovers!
+Choose from early flowering Camellia sasanqua and Ackerman varieties or classic winter and spring flowering Camellia japonicas.
+Or what about a Camellia sinensis tea plant? - part of the Camellia family, tea plants are surprisingly hardy and make fun gifts for tea lovers!

 Why choose Camellia plants to send as gifts